 How does Germany promote respectful co-existence?
 An overview of state and social initiatives against racism.

 Germany is a country with a pluralistic society – shaped by the diversity of ways of life.
 The Basic Law is the foundation for this co-existence; it is rests on the inviolability of human dignity.
-But the basic democratic values have to be communicated again and again, and defended against discrimination, xenophobia and anti-Semitism, not least in view of the task of integrating a large number of refugees into German society.
+But the basic democratic values have to be communicated again and again, and defended against discrimination, xenophobia and anti-Semitism.

 Is there a state strategy against racism in Germany?